phoenixframework/phoenix/guides/deployment/heroku.md

 The Heroku CLI, part of the Toolbelt, is useful to create Heroku applications, list currently running dynos for an existing application, tail logs or run one-off commands (mix tasks for instance).

-## Creating the Heroku Application
+### Using Heroku Buildpacks

+A [buildpack](https://devcenter.heroku.com/articles/buildpacks) is a convenient way of packaging framework and/or runtime support.
+Phoenix requires 2 buildpacks to run on Heroku, the first adds basic Elixir support and the second adds Phoenix specific commands.
+We will see how to install both in the next sections.

+#### Create Application

 Now that we have the Toolbelt installed, let's create the Heroku application.
-In our project directory, run:

-> Note: the first time we use a Heroku command, it may prompt us to log in.
-If this happens, just enter the email and password you specified during signup.

-We are going to use latest published buildpack, you can also get an edge version of this buildpack.
-See it's [README](https://github.com/HashNuke/heroku-buildpack-elixir) for more instructions on how to do this.
+We will do so using the latest available version of the [Elixir buildpack](https://github.com/HashNuke/heroku-buildpack-elixir):

 ```console
 $ heroku create --buildpack hashnuke/elixir